Loading figure…

 “Greene said she would always protect gun owners' rights and would not vote for any laws making it harder for people to possess guns.”

-Why: Cosponsoring the repeal of the NFA Act directly advances the stated position of protecting gun owners' rights by aiming to eliminate restrictions on firearm possession.
+Why: Cosponsoring a bill to repeal the NFA Act directly advances the stated position of supporting gun rights and reducing restrictions on firearm possession.

 Referred to the House Committee on Energy and Commerce.